 - If you are going out of town over the holidays, have a neighbor or loved one keep an eye on your house by getting your mail, so it looks like the home is occupied.

 We’ve all been to a holiday party where someone’s had too much to drink.
-Liquor and alcohol sales rise about 25-30% in December and about 40% of traffic-related deaths during Christmas and New Year's involve drunk drivers.
+Liquor sales rise throughout the holiday season and about 39% of traffic-related deaths during Christmas and New Year's involve drunk drivers.
 Despite the availability of Uber and Lyft, too many people get behind the wheel while intoxicated.

 Homeowners should be aware of the perils facing them as they host holiday parties.